omniinstrument/CV_project/README.md

 ## Cyclone DDS tuning

 The Linux kernel must be optimized to use large packet sizes.
-This can be done using the script provided
+This can be done using the script provided and is done outside docker.

 ```shell
 cd usb_dds_setup && bash install_ipfrag.sh